 I love kids, in fact I love people.
 My passion is people.

-I have four fantastic children, no longer little (they are 24, 21,19 and 17), the first a boy and then three girls and I have to say they have grown into wonderful young adults, each of them uniquely beautifully different.
+I have four fantastic children – who are no longer little – the first a boy and then three girls and I have to say they have grown into wonderful young adults, each of them uniquely beautifully different.
 Of all the achievements and accomplishments in my life, none come close to the experience of raising children.

 What a wonderful, exciting, fun, adventurous and, at times, a testing, teary and emotionally stressful exercise.